pydata/xarray/design_notes/named_array_design_doc.md

 4. Implement basic functions & methods for manipulating these objects.
 These methods will be a cleaned-up subset (for now) of functionality on xarray.Variable, with adaptations inspired by the [Python array API](https://data-apis.org/array-api/2022.12/API_specification/index.html).
 5. Existing Variable structures
     1. Keep Variable object which subclasses the new structure that adds the `.encoding` attribute and potentially other methods needed for easy refactoring.
-    2. IndexVariable will remain in xarray.core.variable and subclass the new xarray-lite data structure pending future deletion.
+    2. IndexVariable will remain in xarray.core.variable and subclass the new named-array data structure pending future deletion.
 6. Docstrings and user-facing APIs will need to be updated to reflect the changed methods on Variable objects.

 Further implementation details are in Appendix: [Implementation Details](#appendix-implementation-details).